Privacy

 Back to Privacy Overview

-4. Children's Privacy Notice
+4. Children's Privacy Statement

 We understand how important it is to protect your privacy when you use our online services.
 We are especially committed to protecting the privacy of children who visit or use our online services.
 For more information on how a specific country protects children’s privacy, please review the country specific addendum.